All Episodes

 What drew your attention to him?

-And as soon as the doors closed, he was carrying a jacket, and he whipped the jacket down and it landed on the feet.
+And as soon as the doors closed, he was carrying a jacket and he whipped the jacket down and it landed on the feet.

 It was very loud and very aggressive.

-And it there's like this hollow feeling.
+And there was like this hollow feeling.

 Okay, so the train becomes silent.

-What if anything does he say?
+What, if anything, does he say?

-He's certain types of food, certain types of drinks, and you know, things that like some type of fast food.
+He's demanded three different things, you know, Certain types of food, certain types of drinks, and you know, things that like some type of fast food, and that he was willing to go to jail forever if he didn't get these things.

 And then it kind of escalated.

-I'm willing to hurt people, I'm willing to kill people, I'm gonna kill people.
+I'm willing to hurt people.

 Yeah, totally.